 I prefer to sit down and review my day the night before as part of my evening routine but many like to go over their calendar’s first thing in the morning.

 Looking at my calendar helps me to plan my day ahead.
 While I am fully aware there will always be unexpected events causing my to-do list not to get done, when I have a basic plan already in place before the day begins, I know I will be much more intentional with my time.

 Every night when I review my calendar, I add the following:

 - A to-do list that is manageable, meaning I’m not writing out a list of 20 things.
 Instead, I try to write a short list of no more than 3 to 5 home and family related tasks and 3 to 5 work and blog related tasks.

 - Next, I mark my Most Important Tasks (MITs) with a small star.
 These are the 2 to 4 things from both lists that have to get done that day.
 My MITs are my priority and I try to get them done as soon as possible.

 - Once I have my to-do list written out, I like to tell my time where to go by time blocking, which is basically assigning my tasks to certain times.

 - I review the meal plan and make notes of any advanced food prep that needs to get done.
 There is nothing more frustrating than standing in front of your refrigerator at 5pm realizing that chicken you were planning on cooking is still frozen solid in the freezer… trust me on this! 😉

-- Lastly I plan some time to refill my tank.
-At the start of the year I read the book The Fringe Hours and was reminded of just how important it is to carve out little chunks of time each day for yourself.
-For me reading is the leisurely activity that fuels me, for you it might be any number of activities.
-Schedule time for yourself in, it’s not only good for you, it’s also good for your entire family!
+- Lastly, I plan some time to refill my tank.
+At the start of the year, I read the book The Fringe Hours and was reminded of just how important it is to carve out little chunks of time each day for yourself.
+For me, reading is the leisurely activity that fuels me, for you, it might be any number of activities.
+Schedule time for yourself in, it’s not only good for you, but it’s also good for your entire family!